NDari/gocrunch/mat/README.md

 func (m *Mat) Filter(f booleanFunc) *Mat
 ```
 Filter applies a function to each element of a mat object, creating a new mat
 object from all elements for which the function returned true.
-For example,
+For example
-given a function that takes a float64, returning true for numbers greater than
+consider the following function:

+f := func(i float64) bool {

+    if i > 0.0 {
+    	return true
+    } else {
+    	return false
+    }

+}

+then calling

+m.Filter(f)

-zero and false otherwise, This method created a new mat object from all the
+will create a new mat object which contains the positive elements of the
-positive elements of the original matrix.
-If no elements return true for a given
+original matrix.
+If no elements return true for a given function, nil is
-function, nil is returned.
-It is expected that the caller of this method checks
+returned.
+It is expected that the caller of this method checks the returned
-the returned value to ensure that it is not nil.
+value to ensure that it is not nil.

 #### func (*Mat) Inc